PriyantNikhare/JavaMastery/README.md

 - **Version Control**: Git for project management and version control
 - **Export Formats**: PDF and Excel for report generation

+### Project 6: Supermarket Billing System

+### Project Introduction:

+The **Supermarket Billing System** is a console-based Java application developed to manage supermarket billing operations.
+This application allows users to add items to a cart, view the cart, and generate a bill, providing a hands-on approach to learning Java programming.
+It demonstrates key Java concepts such as object-oriented programming, user input handling, and basic data processing.

+### Features:

+- **Add Item**: Add products to the cart by specifying the item's name, price, and quantity.
+- **View Cart**: Display all items in the cart along with their individual and total cost.
+- **Generate Bill**: Calculate the total cost of all items in the cart, display a detailed bill, and clear the cart for the next transaction.
+- **Exit**: Close the application.

+### Technology Used:

+- **Programming Language**: Java
+- **Development Kit**: Java Development Kit (JDK) 8 or higher
+- **Development Environment**: IDEs such as IntelliJ IDEA, Eclipse, or a text editor
+- **Version Control**: Git for project management and version control

 ## Getting Started

 To get started with any of the projects in this repository: